HumanCellAtlas/dcp-community/rfcs/text/0000-dss-metrics.md

 ## Summary

-This RFC proposes a set of key performance metrics to be introduced and tracked as a summary measure of performance by which the utility of the Data Store can be evaluated, including improvements and regressions.
+This RFC proposes a set of key performance metrics to be introduced and tracked as a summary measure of performance by which the utility of the Data Store can be evaluated, and by which informed data-driven improvement and/or regression decisions may be made.

 ## Author(s)